SeanKilleen/seankilleen.github.io/_posts/2021-12-19-santa-sleigh-xunit.md

 {% include santa_checkpoint.html tagname="xunit-03-refactoring" priorTag="xunit-02-turning" %}

-TODO TODO TODO TODO TODO TODO This is where I left off converting the xUnit post.

 This cycle is what's known as the "Red, Green, Refactor" cycle.
 We wrote a failing test (red), wrote just enough code to make it pass (green), and then eventually we hit a place where we wanted to change the production code, and could do so while guaranteeing via our tests that no functionality was broken (refactoring).
 This is where we start to really experience the benefits of test-first development (though the true benefit of TDD in my opinion has already happened -- breaking down the problem into small pieces that we can reason about independently).

 ## Next up: X and Y Coordinates